Pranav-Bhaskar/MaDaR4/README.md

 Compile the prog.cpp and run it

-use the `help` command to get started with MaDaR4
+Use the `help` command to get started with MaDaR4